xOkMuh/luna-byok-roleplay/README.md

   * *Stage 7: Rebirth (950-1000 pts)* -> Balancing defensive demon instincts with genuine emotional growth and mutual trust.
 * **Hardware & API Precision:** Dynamically toggle contextual image reactions, manage active hardware voice synthesis, and adjust model temperature (`Creativity` sliders) individually per character card.

-### 📸 Immersive Multimodal Interaction & Seed-Locked Emotion Engines
+### 📸 Immersive Multimodal Interaction (Art, Video & Voice)
 Luna features a professional, native AI generation pipeline completely integrated across all application contexts.

-* **Granular Hardware & Global API Provisioning:** Take total, absolute control of your device's architecture and backend streaming.
-Dictate exact CPU thread allocation, RAM context limits, and text generation speeds (Typewriter effect vs. full-block outputs).
+* **Autonomous Art Director:** You can request a "photo" of the current moment directly in the chat.
+The AI will read the ongoing scene, analyze the environment and its own current pose/clothing, and silently translate it into prompt tags to generate a highly accurate, lore-friendly image of that exact moment.
+* **Bring-to-Life Video Animation:** Turn generated moments into living scenes.
+Luna supports direct video generation endpoints with customizable duration and camera tracking controls right from the chat bubble.
+* **Full Native Voice Engine (STT & TTS):** Luna doesn't just read; she listens and speaks.
+Talk to the characters using your microphone (Speech-to-Text).
+The AI replies with native Audio Generation in the chat.
+You can assign individual voice models, adjust pitch (deep/high), and tweak speech speed for *every* character independently.
+* **Visual Reaction Loops:** Breaking the fourth wall, characters textually, physically, and emotionally react to their own newly generated photos inside the chat box.
-* **Modular Image Provider Slots (BYOK Pipeline):** Configure global image generation engines using an agnostic slot manager.
-Easily plug in customized Base URLs (e.g., TensorArt, Novita, or local stable diffusion endpoints), bind fixed positive prompts, define heavy negative prompt payloads, and choose API response parsing methods (`Default`, `Async`, `URL GET`, `Google`).
-Once configured globally, these models instantly populate as selectable assets inside each character card's visual DNA panel.
+* **Granular Hardware & Modular Provider Slots:** Configure global image and audio generation engines using an agnostic slot manager.
+Plug in customized Base URLs (e.g., TensorArt or Novita).

 ![Global Image Settings Panel](https://github.com/xOkMuh/luna-byok-roleplay/blob/main/Screenshot_2026-07-26-01-49-13-671_com.muh.luna-edit.jpg)